- Date : 03/06/2020

 2. The devil is in the detail: Financial investing decisions involve extensive study and comparison of returns between investment products, depending upon the investor’s risk appetite.
 Thus, with multiple assets, while the unsystematic risk would be minimised, the other risks might dominate and result in poor returns.
 Ultimately, the risk and returns need to be evaluated standalone for each investment avenue and cannot be clubbed for comparison.

-Nowadays, with a plethora of investment options to choose from - equity, debt instruments, mutual funds, fixed deposits, PPF, NPS, ELSS and other combinations of high-risk equity etc. it’s easy to get overwhelmed.
+Nowadays, with a plethora of investment options to choose from - equity, debt instruments, mutual funds, fixed deposits, PPF, NPS, ELSS and other combinations of high-risk equity etc. it’s easy to overwhelm your portfolio.
 In the end, a well-balanced portfolio with optimal diversification can help generate good returns in the long run.
 While there is no thumb rule as to the optimum size of investments to be held in a portfolio, experts recommend 15-30 different assets as optimal to eliminate unsystematic risk.
-It would do well to remember Mark Twain’s words in the context of over-diversification and its disadvantages - “Behold, the fool saith, "Put not all thine eggs in the one basket" - which is but a matter of saying, "Scatter your money and your attention"; but the wise man saith, "Put all your eggs in the one basket and - WATCH THAT BASKET."
-Here are some simple ways in which you can diversify your financial portfolio.
+It would do well to remember Mark Twain’s words in the context of over-diversification and its disadvantages - “Behold, the fool saith, "Don't put all your eggs in one basket" - which is but a matter of saying, "Scatter your money and your attention"; but the wise man saith, "Put all your eggs in the one basket and - WATCH THAT BASKET."